 - Associated with a lowered the risk of osteoporotic fractures.

 There are many benefits to this wonderful oil due to its antioxidant properties, antioxidant polyphenols and other components.
 How do you choose a quality oil when many are adulterated and thinned out with soybean or cottonseed oil?

 - USDA Quality Monitoring

 - North American Olive Oil Association (NAOOA)

 However, choose an oil with a harvest date.
 After that, oil should be packaged in dark glass.

 - USDA and International Olive Oil Council.
 (IOC) set standards for olive oil quality.
 Manufacturers must pay a fee to have their product evaluated by the USDA Quality Monitoring Program.
 They test products for purity, quality, fruitiness, acidity, rancidity, and peroxide content as well as look for contamination and heavy metals

 - ConsumerLab measures the polyphenol content, a key component of olive oil’s health benefits and does sensory testing that picks up things that chemical tests cannot such as aroma and flavor.

 - The higher the level of polyphenol content, the more bitter and pungent it will be, however many of the health benefits are due to the polyphenol content.

-- The top picks by ConsumerLab were California Olive Ranch Everyday Extra Virgin Olive Oil, and Lucini Italia Organic EVOO, and second was California Olive Ranch EVOO Medium blend.
+- Firstly, the top picks by ConsumerLab were California Olive Ranch Everyday Extra Virgin Olive Oil, and Lucini Italia Organic EVOO.
+Secondly, was California Olive Ranch EVOO Medium blend.